-2) Do you think the first U.S. census counte you think were counted?
-Put checkmarks
+- 2) Do you think the first U.S. Census counted all people?
+Which groups of people do you think were counted?
+Put checkmarks next to these groups.

+- Black women

+Black men

-☐ Black women ☐ Native American men
+Black men

-☐ Black men ☐ White women
+White women

-☐ Native American women ☐ White men
+Native American women

+White men

-3) Some people were counted in the first Cocheckmarks next to groups who you think
+- 3) Some people were counted in the first census, but were not allowed to vote.
+Put checkmarks next to groups who you think were allowed to vote in 1790.

+- Black women

+Black men

-☐ Black women ☐ Native American men
+Black men

-☐ Black men ☐ White women
+White women

-☐ Native American women ☐ White men
+Native American women

+White men